itisusama-writer/152410/chapter-8.md

 "Not tired," Areeba said.
 Then she paused, tilted her head slightly, listening to something Ayesha couldn't hear.
 "Well, I am.
 But not enough to sleep."

-Ayesha studied her cousin.
+Ayesha studied her sister.
 The transitions had become so smooth now—so seamless—that she could barely tell when the switch happened unless she was really watching.
 But she could still see the tells.
 The way Areeba's posture would shift.
 The way her expressions would change, subtle but distinct.

 Right now, watching Areeba move around the room with that efficient, purposeful energy, Ayesha was pretty sure she was watching Faisal.